ruocwang/ruocwang.github.io/index.md

 ## Outreach

-- **[ARC Team]** I founded and am leading ARC group: AIGC Research Collaboration based off several labs to pursue critical topics in large-scale foundation models (LLMs, MLLMs, Diffusion Models, etc.).
-The team aims at pushing the boundary of SOTA academic research, and eventually translating the results into commercial applications. **The team has expanded to 9 researchers including multiple Professors and Graduate Students.
-Within 6 months, we achieved a project success rate of 100%, with 3 papers under review and 2 projects in wrapup phase**.
-For more information on our principles and style and how to apply, please refer to this onboarding [slides](https://docs.google.com/presentation/d/1PtRwK6KuqNhExz_ouiu1UDva5Fw6R7PuvrxsVCzSA9U/edit?usp=sharing).
+- **[ARC Group]** The ARC group - AIGC Research Collaboration - is a collective of multiple laboratories dedicated to exploring key areas in foundation models (LLMs, MLLMs, Diffusion Models, etc.).
+The team aims at pushing the boundary of SOTA academic research, and eventually translating the results into commercial applications. **Since established in Aug 2023, we have expanded to 9 researchers.
+We have achieved a project success rate of 100%, with 3 papers under review and 2 projects in wrapup stage.**.
+For more information on our culture and how to apply, please refer to [here](https://docs.google.com/presentation/d/1PtRwK6KuqNhExz_ouiu1UDva5Fw6R7PuvrxsVCzSA9U/edit?usp=sharing).

 - **[VC/Startups]** I've been interviewing for VC positions.
 If you are in VC/Startup business and for any reason is looking for people with domain knowledge in A.I., I'd be delighted to have a chat with you.

 ## Highlighted News
-- **[Feb.
-2023]** The ARC team I founded have expanded to 9 researchers & advisors across 3 academic labs.
-Together we achieved a project success rate of 100%, with 3 papers under review (all achieved SOTA results in comparable settings) and 2 projects in wrapup phase.
-ARC team will keep pushing the boundaries of cutting-edge academic exploration and translating the results into practical commercial applications.
 - **[Dec.
 2023]** Together with multiple reowned researchers across academia and industry, I will be co-hosting the [1st workshop on Dataset Distillation]() [@CVPR 2024](https://cvpr.thecvf.com/).
 Please stay tuned for more details on submissions, speakers and events!
 - **[Oct.
 2023]** I will return to Google Research (Ads ML) for another internship hosted by Prof. [Inderjit S. Dhillon](https://scholar.google.com/citations?user=xBv5ZfkAAAAJ&hl=en), [Felix Yu](https://scholar.google.com/citations?user=lYvF6cUAAAAJ&hl=en), and [Si Si](https://scholar.google.com/citations?user=eAJfUeIAAAAJ&hl=en), focusing on advancing the state of Large Language Models.
 - **[Aug.
 2023]** I formed a Research Alliance to pursue topics in AIGC (see the Outreach section for more info).